AREEG94FAHAD/botTelgram/README.md

 ## Running the server

-- To run the server in linux os, execute:
+- To run the server, execute:

 ```
 python resizeImage.py